 Focus on the Present

 When you call someone back, make the most of the moment.
 Keep negative feelings to a minimum and while apologizing is good, don’t make your call about the apology.
-Move to the essential aspect of the call, which is finding out why someone called or spending time building the relationship that you have.
+Move to the essential aspect of the call, which is finding out why someone called or spending time building a better relationship.

 You can say: